CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

 1. Navigate back to **Terminal** in vs code and stop the terminal by typing **ctrl + C**.

-### Task 3: Deploy the HR/Payroll Copilot application to Azure
+### Task 3: Deploy the HR/Payroll Copilot Application to Azure

 1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `main.bicep` file, and select open with  **Visual Studio Code**.